-You will need 3 stitches on each end of the item (6 total) to create this look.
-When following a pattern, be sure to cast on those additional stitches to work separately, in addition to, the number of stitches needed for the original pattern.
+You will need 3 stitches on each end of the item (6 extra stitches total) to create this look.
+When following a pattern, be sure to cast on those additional stitches which will be worked separately, in addition to, the number of stitches needed for the original pattern.

-On your first row after the cast on, at the last three stitches, slip each one with yarn in front.
+On your first row after the cast on, when you reach the last three stitches on the row, slip each one purlwise with the yarn held in front.
 It will look like the photo below.

 Turn the work, and then pull the yarn from behind and knit each of the first three stitches.
 Keep doing this – slipping the last 3, so yarn will come from behind when you work the knits at the beginning of the following row.
 The yarn wraps around to create this neat little rope edge.